-The Mabel Tainter Center for the Arts is a tax-exempt non-profit organization that strives to strengthen and connect our community by engaging people in the arts.
-The Mabel Tainter Center for the Arts offers a full performing arts season, outreach programming, and an annual Fine Arts and Crafts Fair.
-The nonprofit Mabel Tainter Center for the Arts owns and operates the historic facility formerly known as the Mabel Tainter Memorial Theater.
+The Mabel Tainter is a tax-exempt non-profit organization that strives to strengthen and connect our community by engaging people in the arts.
+It offers a full performing arts season, outreach programming, and an annual Fine Arts and Crafts Fair.
+This nonprofit owns and operates the historic facility formerly known as the Mabel Tainter Memorial Theater.

-In addition to providing our own programming, the Mabel Tainter Center for the Arts partners with many community organizations, including University of Wisconsin Stout, Menomonie Public Library, area schools, and the Menomonie Theater Guild.
+In addition to providing our own programming, The Mabel Tainter partners with many community organizations, including University of Wisconsin Stout, Menomonie Public Library, area schools, and the Menomonie Theater Guild.

 History and Architecture

 The Mabel Tainter Memorial Theater was constructed in 1889 as a tribute to Mabel Tainter, a young woman who loved music and the arts.
 Mabel passed away in 1886 at the age of nineteen.
 The Memorial was commissioned by her parents, Captain and Mrs. Andrew Tainter.
 Captain Tainter was a lumber baron and silent partner with Knapp, Stout, & Co.
 The facility, now known as The Mabel Tainter, serves as a performing arts and cultural center.

 The building was constructed during the grand Victorian era, and no expense was spared.
 The exterior of the building is constructed of Dunnville sandstone quarried along the Red Cedar River southeast of the present village of Downsville.
 Harvey Ellis was the architect.
 In his designs, Ellis included the Moorish style of curved surfaces, combination of arches, and hand carved details framing the main entrance.